AlexandreLourencinho/capacitor-test/README.md

 # CapacitorTest

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 17.3.6.
+Also using capacitor for android support.

 ## Development server

-Run `ng serve` for a dev server.
-Navigate to `http://localhost:4200/`.
-The application will automatically reload if you change any of the source files.
+install Android studio and download a virtual device, or use an android phone. performs a npm run build, the application will use the dist dir (dist/appName/browser) to build the android application.

 ## Code scaffolding